-Derived from Park University's vision, mission, and core values, the School for Education's (SFE) vision is to develop leaders in education.
-The SFE's mission, embodied in five goals, is the commitment to prepare teacher candidates to be effective school professionals, reflective change agents, and advocates for equity and excellence.
-The SFE's Conceptual Framework, grounded in sound educational research, theory, and practice, is centered on five core beliefs.
-These core beliefs guide the SFE as it nurtures and supports the development of teacher candidates' knowledge, skills, and dispositions so they can be leaders and assume the roles of effective school professionals, reflective change agents, and advocates for equity and excellence.
-To confirm that the SFE's vision, mission, goals, and core beliefs are being met, the SFE engages an assessment system that continually assesses and evaluates teacher candidates as they progress and transition through the SFE's programs.
+Derived from Park University's vision, mission, and core values, the School of Education's (SOE) vision is to develop leaders in education.
+The SOE's mission, embodied in five goals, is the commitment to prepare teacher candidates to be effective school professionals, reflective change agents, and advocates for equity and excellence.
+The SOE's Conceptual Framework, grounded in sound educational research, theory, and practice, is centered on five core beliefs.
+These core beliefs guide the SOE as it nurtures and supports the development of teacher candidates' knowledge, skills, and dispositions so they can be leaders and assume the roles of effective school professionals, reflective change agents, and advocates for equity and excellence.
+To confirm that the SOE's vision, mission, goals, and core beliefs are being met, the SOE engages an assessment system that continually assesses and evaluates teacher candidates as they progress and transition through the SOE's programs.
 The assessment system strives to be fair and unbiased so as to accurately confirm candidates' competencies of their knowledge, skills, and dispositions, and to provide evidence upon which to guide future programming.

-Goals
+Goals: